Classic Motorcycle Build

-Best Motorcycle Helmet
+Motorcycle Helmet Choices

 Article by Mark Trotta

-First of all, you don't have to choose just one style of helmet.
-Why not enjoy the best of two different types?
-For example, around town I prefer to ride with a 3/4 helmet, but when my commute was 40 miles one way of 70-mph interstate riding, I wore a full-face helmet.
+Why not enjoy the best of different types?
+For example, around town I prefer to ride with an open-face helmet, but when my commute was 40 miles one way of 70-mph interstate riding, I wore a full-face helmet.

 Why Wear A Helmet?